vukanac/ci-base-php/README.md

 Code is hosted on *GitHub* and tests are run on *TravisCI* on every push to `master` branch.

+The code coverage reports are uploaded to [codecov.io](https://codecov.io/gh/vukanac/ci-base-php).

 This is base set of tools that help writing PHP code.